raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 At the end of each of its turns, an affected target can make a Wisdom saving throw.
 If it succeeds, this effect ends for that target.

 ***At Higher Levels***.
-When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.
+When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 1.5m for each slot level above 4th.

 #### Conjure Animals